phillipsnick/denon-avr/README.md

 Denon AVR remote control via RS232 or IP (Telnet) supporting two way communication

-## RS232 Interface

-This is currently a work in progress.
-See issue #1

-__I accept no responsibility for any damage done to your computer or equipment__

 ## Installation

 ```
 npm install denon-avr
 ```

+### RS232 Interface

+This is currently a work in progress.
+See issue #1

+__I accept no responsibility for any damage done to your computer or equipment__

 ## Usage

 ### Via Telnet

+The telnet transport needs to be passed onto the denon-avr module.

+__Example__

 ```js
 var denon = require('denon-avr');